ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Validates if all required input parameters have been received as listed below for each specific request
    * Language Code - Mandatory
 2. If the mandatory input parameters are missing, responds with all the data.
-1. Validates if the response contain List of Titles against the received Language Code along with the following attributes for the Title Code
+1. Validates if the response contains List of Titles against the received Language Code along with the following attributes for the Title Code
    * Title Code - Mandatory
    * Title Name - Mandatory
    * Title Description - Optional